BEARly-Code/BEARly-code.github.io/README.md

-# BEARly-code.github.io
+# BEARly
-This is the official website code of the BEARly team
+A collection of Beginner friendly sayings